OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/scipy_optimize_driver.rst

 **optimizer**

   The "optimizer" option lets you choose which optimizer to use.
-The ScipyOptimizer driver supports all of the optimizers in scipy.optimize except for 'dogleg' and 'trust-ncg'.
+ScipyOptimizeDriver supports all of the optimizers in scipy.optimize except for 'dogleg' and 'trust-ncg'.
 Generally, the optimizers that you are most likely to use are "COBYLA" and "SLSQP", as these are the only ones that support constraints.
   Only SLSQP supports equality constraints.
 SLSQP also uses gradients provided by OpenMDAO, while COBYLA is